jonathanpalma/react-native-discovery/README.md

 ## What
-Discovery is a very simple but useful library for discovering nearby devices with BLE(Bluetooth Low Energy) and for exchanging a value (UUID determined by you on the running app on peer device) regardless of whether the app on peer device works at foreground or background state.
+RNDiscovery is a useful library for discovering nearby devices with BLE(Bluetooth Low Energy) and for exchanging a value (UUID) that can be an unique ID for device or user.

 ## Supported Platforms
 - iOS 8+